-The piping and nozzle arrangement of a water mist fire protection system for this application is illustrated on the drawing.
+The piping and nozzle arrangement of a CO2 fire protection system for this application is illustrated on the drawing.
 When a fire is detected in any one of the protected compartments, the first action is to automatically shut down the turbine by shutting off the fuel supply and disconnecting the generator from the line.
 An alarm is also sounded to warn personnel of the impending discharge.
-After a brief delay to allow time for evacuation and the automatic charging of the water holding tank, discharge is initiated.
-The turbine compartment is not normally occupied during operation, so delay of the discharge is not required when the water mist system is operated.
+After a brief delay to allow time for evacuation in the event someone happens to be in one of the protected compartments, the discharge is started by the opening of both main and extended discharge valves (not shown).
+The turbine compartment is not normally occupied during operation, so delay of the discharge is not provided if provisions are made to lock out the discharge when the turbine compartment is occupied.